JJOmin/Small-PC-MAC-Tools/README.md

 # Small PC/MAC Tools
- This should be the place where i gather all my useful Programms for small tasks on a PC or (maybe to) for mac
+ This should be the place where i gather all my useful Programms (mostly Python based) for small tasks on a PC or Mac

  ## [Foldernames To List](FoldernamesToList)
   Download (Win) [here](FoldernamesToList/Exported/dist) <br>